thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/live_analysis/templates/live_investigation.md

 > (Where *desktop-IP-address* is the IP address of your *desktop VM*, which should be on the same subnet as your compromised VM)

-==LogBook question: Why might it not be a good idea to ssh to your own account (if you had one on a Desktop in real life) and type your own password from the compromised system?
+==Log Book question: Why might it not be a good idea to ssh to your own account (if you had one on a Desktop in real life) and type your own password from the compromised system?
 What are some more secure alternatives?==

 **On your Desktop VM**, find the newly created files and view the contents.